Merlot

 Wine Styles & Tasting Notes

-Merlot can produce inexpensive young wines that are inexperienced-friendly, and crowd-pleasing.
-These young wines are often round, with tannins that are persistent but never astringent.
-The dark fruit aromas are intense, and the mouthfeel is juicy.
+Merlot can produce inexpensive, youthful wines that are approachable and crowd-pleasing.
+These wines are typically round, with soft tannins that provide structure without astringency.
+They often display pronounced dark fruit aromas and a juicy, supple mouthfeel.

 Food Pairings